In-context Demonstration Matters: On Prompt Optimization for Pseudo-Supervision Refinement: Experiments

 \subsection{Ablation Studies}

-In this part, we analyze several aspects of the proposed PPD algorithm.
-Specifically, we investigate the effect of different mechanisms for generating reliable pseudo-labeled data, the effect of the entropy minimization term in the optimization process, and the influence of the hyperparameters in the proposed PPD algorithm.
+In this part, we conduct ablation studies on the proposed \algshort{} algorithm, analyzing the impact of generation of ``high-confidence'' pseudo-supervised data, the selection of in-context demonstrations, the computational overhead of \algshort{}, and the choice of LLM used in the pipeline.

-\textbf{Reliable Pseudo-labeled Data Selection.} We first investigate different mechanisms for generating reliable pseudo-labeled data and the effect of different confidence thresholds $\gamma$.
-We perform the experiments on the two datasets GLUE and MMLU with the average accuracy measurement and report the experimental results in Figure~\ref{fig:beta}.
-We can observe that using RD and setting the confidence threshold to $0.7$ gives the best performance across all experiments.
-A small confidence threshold will introduce incorrect pseudo-labels and thus affect the performance.
-A relatively high confidence threshold will limit the size of the selected pseudo-labeled data and also cause performance degradation.
-Therefore, it is suggested to use the bias-reduced confidence to generate the initial reliable pseudo-labeled data and set the confidence threshold to 0.7 in practice.
+\paragraph{Generation of ``high-confidence'' pseudo-supervised data.} We first investigate the confidence threshold $\gamma$ for generating “high-confidence” pseudo-labeled data.
+Experiments are conducted across both the question answering and natural language inference tasks, using average accuracy as the evaluation metric.
+The results are presented in Figure~\ref{fig:beta}.
+We observe that setting the confidence threshold between $0.6$ and $0.7$ yields stable and satisfactory performance across all experiments.
+A lower threshold may introduce incorrect pseudo-labels, negatively affecting performance, while a higher threshold can limit the amount of selected pseudo-supervised data, also leading to performance degradation.
+Based on these findings, we recommend setting the confidence threshold in the range of $0.6$ to $0.7$ for practical applications.

-\textbf{Effect of Entropy Minimization.} We then examine the effect of the entropy minimization term with various $\alpha$ during inference on the SST-2 dataset.
-Since each discrete token is sampled from a corresponding categorical distribution to form the prompt, the proposed entropy minimization term aims to generate a more stable prompt during inference.

-We report the experimental results in Figure~\ref{fig:gamma}.
-We can observe that, with the increasing of $\alpha$, the variance is reducing.
-This is because if we do not use the entropy minimization term during optimization, the learned category distributions can even be flatten, making a random generation of certain tokens in the prompts during inference time.
-Therefore, we introduce the entropy minimization term for a stable prompt generation during inference and thus the variance is reduced.

-\textbf{Different black-box LLMs.} Finally, we evaluate the performance of the proposed algorithm with different black-box LLMs.
-Experiments are conducted on three datasets: GLUE, MMLU, using average accuracy as the metric.
-We report the results for GPT-4 and GPT-4o-mini in Figure~\ref{fig:eta}.
-For a fair comparison, we set the number of demonstrations to 5 and use the Cross Entropy loss.

-We compare these results with those of the Direct algorithm.
-The proposed PPD algorithm outperforms the Direct algorithm with both GPT-4 and GPT-4o-mini, demonstrating the general applicability of our approach across different popular LLMs.
+\paragraph{Computational overhead of \algshort{}.} Next, we analyze the computational overhead of \algshort{}.
+Our method incurs additional overhead from computing the distance matrix for the unlabeled data and performing pseudo-supervision refinement during each round of prompt updating.
+We empirically compare the average accuracy and average runtime (10 rounds) of our method against other methods, as reported in Figure~\ref{fig:runtime}.
+The results show \algshort{} achieves better performance with an acceptable increase in computational and time resources.